 There is no age requirement when it comes to kids and books.
 Obviously newborns aren’t going to appreciate storybooks the way toddlers do, but there’s absolutely no reason why you can’t (and shouldn’t) read to them.
 Books with lullabies and simple bedtime stories are suitable right from the get go.
 The older they get, the more involved they can become with these stories.They can sing along and recite simple rhymes or associate pictures with the words you say.
 All of these set up the groundwork for learning actual words later on when they’re older.

 If you find yourself coming home from work late and just can’t find the time to read with your kids, you can pass along this idea to your babysitter.

 We have a few great book suggestions HERE!
 If you find your kids enjoy learning and reading with you, but you are running out of ideas?
 Then we highly recommend giving Put Me In The Story a look!
 They have a variety of books for all ages and areas of interest!
-They are super educational too!
+Okay, go on and enjoy the riddles!

 Teach Them About Books

 There’s more to books than just words, pictures, and pages.
 A fundamental part of learning how to read is how a book works.
 It sounds simple to adults, but for a kid it’s all new!
 Take the time to get your child familiar with book basics like which way is right side up, which way you turn the pages, and which way the words flow (left to right).